junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 But what comes out of his mouth becomes: "Why didn't you come to us?!
 To me?!
 Goddammit, Cas!
 You have dick angels *and* demons on your tails!
 Just like back then!
 Remember?
 Raphael and Crowley?
 Or did you just think you can beat them all by yourself? *Again?* That you don't need us?
 We are just petty little humans who can't do anything, is that it?
 Are we not family?
 Cas, what are we to you?"

-Fury burns fast, especially with a rough night of lack of sleep and probably a little too much alcohol, it burns through his head in the blink of an eye like how forest fire burns the forest in California every spring.
+Fury burns fast, especially with a rough night of lack of sleep and probably a little too much alcohol, it burns through his head in the blink of an eye, just like wild fire burns dry woods.
 Dean raises his voice, snapping louder and faster.
 The more he thinks about it, the angrier he feels.
 The rage flashes through his whole body.

 Cas doesn't answer, just looking at him with sad eyes.